Imissh3r/Imissh3r/README.md

 - 🔭 Currently following **The Odin Project**
 - 🌱 Learning **HTML, CSS, JavaScript & DOM**
 - 🛠️ Exploring design, interactivity & responsiveness
-- 🎯 Goal: Become a solid **Frontend Developer**
+- 🎯 Goal: Become a well-rounded **Full-stack Developer**
-- ⚔️ *"I don’t pray to God.
-I pray to my sword." – Zoro*
+- ⚔️ *"Bring on the hardship.
+It's preferred in a path of carnage." – Zoro*

 ---